Nusrath-Amana/Linear-Power-Supply/README.md

 - 10V Linear power supply with a maximum current rating of 10A
 - Should include circuit protection mechanisms.
-- Power supply efficiency should be considered when developing the circuit.

 ## Methodology